adaltas/node-nikita-docs/src/md/action/cascade.md

 ---
-title: Option "cascade"
+title: Metadata "cascade"
+sort: 5
+redirects:
+- /options/cascade/
 ---

-# Option "cascade" (object|array, optional)
+# Metadata "cascade" (object|array, optional)

 Options may be propagated to every child actions.
 This is not the default behavior, options are not passed to child actions unless they are declared by the "cascade" option.